-We live in a time where nearly all the information you could ever need is accessible with the click of a button or two—the same goes for weddings.
-With so many details wedding guests need to know, a personalized wedding website is the perfect way to ensure quick and accessible information on the fly.
-But where do you start?
+We live in a time where nearly all of the information you could ever need is accessible with the click of a button or two—and the same goes for weddings.
+With so many details wedding guests need to know before the big day, a personalized wedding website is the perfect way to ensure quick and accessible information on the fly.
+But what exactly goes on a wedding website?
+And where do you start?

-Be sure to also include suggestions for hotel and lodging accommodations are über important to include.
-Be sure to indicate whether you arranged for a hotel room block and include the hotel's contact information and if there is a name or code to refer to while booking.
-Feel to free also suggest some fun local activities that the area has to offer, in case guests have time to kill during the weekend.
+Be sure to also include suggestions for hotel and lodging accommodations.
+Don't forget to indicate whether you arranged for a hotel room block, and if so, remember to include the hotel's contact information and if there is a name or code to refer to while booking.
+Feel free to also suggest some fun local activities that the area has to offer, in case guests have time to kill during the weekend.

 To further make prepping for your wedding an easy experience for your guests, include your registry information on your wedding website.
 No, it won't look like you're fishing for gifts—you're just giving everyone easy access to information they'll want to know.
 Indicate where you're registered and add links that lead straight to your registry pages.

-In addition to all the romantic details, you can give a nod to your bridal party on your wedding website, too.
+In addition to all the romantic details, you can give a nod to your bridal party on your wedding website too.
 List the names of your bridesmaids and groomsmen, how you know them, and maybe a sweet or funny story about each of them.
 It's a fun way to make them feel special and let your guests in just a little bit more.

 If privacy is a concern, you have options.
-Consider password-protecting your wedding website and including the password on your paper invitations or save-the-dates.
+Consider password-protecting your wedding website and including the password on your paper invitations or save the dates.
 This way, you won't have any real-time data floating around out there that you wouldn't want to get into the wrong hands.